jgeumlek/MoltenGamepad/README.md

 * Getting around software limits, such as using a keyboard in a game that requires gamepads, or vice versa.
 * Handling split event devices, allowing multiple input sources to act as one synthetic device.
 * Handling combined event devices, allowing a single input device to appear as multiple input sources.
-* Empowering unorthodox input solutions and behaviors, such as for an art installation.
+* Empowering unorthodox input solutions and behaviors.

 For example, perhaps you have a Wii remote and you want to play some games.
 Unfortunately, the games expect to see controllers that look like an XBox 360 controller, not the multitude of separate event devices created by the Wii remote driver in the linux kernel.
 MoltenGamepad can translate that Wii remote's events and present a virtual controller to the games.
+Or maybe you have a keyboard device, but your game only allows multiplayer with multiple game controllers.

 Specialized drivers can be made for certain input devices enabling smarter features than just plain event translation.
 For example, the included wiimote driver handles extensions being inserted or removed, and can change event mappings dependent on the current extension.